 I thought the answer was obvious.
 I didn’t have to expand my mind to read about Hogwarts-Jill, duh, no one expects me to believe that Hogwarts is real.
 But Moses and the Red Sea?
 The prophet Elijah?
 Basically anything that happens in the Old Testament book of Judges?
 Just because I knew the stories like the back of my hand didn’t mean that they were automatically made real to me.
 It took imagination and concentration to believe those stories and apply them to my life.
 So you’re searching for their faults, Jill asked.
 You’re looking for the catch.

 My novel, A Tale of Three Kings, never made it onto shelves and I have since dropped out of Bible book club.
+But you never know, I could contact some of the best self publishing companies and see if they will help me get the book onto shelves!
 My counselor has two new tattoos since I’ve seen her and married an Iranian lady from Philadelphia.
 Maybe the Bible stories didn’t teach me, or Jill, the didactic lesson they were trying to preach, but they did teach me how to scrutinize characters, find their hidden flaws, an revel in a good story.

 Maddie Woda is a Columbia College freshman on the board of the Columbia Review.
 She is majoring in English and American Studies and is considering introducing Columbia to Mennonite Studies, which would consist of learning to drive a horse and buggy and moving to the Ohio farmland.